 “We know the surface of Mars and Saturn better than the ocean floor.
-The more we know about something, the more tangible it becomes and the more our need to protect it grows.
+The more we know about something, the more tangible it becomes, and the more our need to protect it grows.
 The time to become conscious has passed.
 Now it's a matter of finding solutions.
-Our home is on fire and we’ve finally realized that action is needed.
+Our home is on fire, and we’ve finally realized that action is needed.
 I am the intermediary between understanding and action.”

-We talked to Klaus Thymann about his life, what drives him and his hopes and aspirations for a better future.
+We talked to Klaus Thymann about his life, what drives him, and his hopes and aspirations for a better future.

 Klaus, you’re a photographer, filmmaker, explorer, scientist and storyteller.
 How did this multitudinous career begin?

 I already worked as a photographer and copywriter when I was in school.
-I actually wanted to study journalism, but I would have waited a year for a spot in the university, and that was out of the question.
+I wanted to study journalism, but I would have waited a year for a spot in the university, which was out of the question.
 So, I used the time to see if I could make a living with photography.
 I started out with fashion photography.
 My images were authentic and believable.
-Although I wasn't interested in fashion itself, I had a passion for image composition and honesty, which I could easily produce in the interplay between model and fashion.
+Although I wasn't interested in fashion itself, I had a passion for image composition and honesty, which I could easily produce in the interplay between models and fashion.
 I loved my work, and so my hobby became my job.

 How did you transition from fashion to landscape photography and your work as an explorer and scientist?